abbycabs/localisationofschool/README.md

 ## Contact

 If you have any doubt, suggetion then you can [open issue](https://guides.github.com/features/issues/) at this repository.
-You can also join us on Gitter channel <link> for sharing your experience and for more discussion. :wave:
+You can also join us on [Gitter channel](https://gitter.im/Open-Leadership-Localisation-of-School/Lobby) for sharing your experience and discussion. :wave:

 Thank you so much for visiting this project. :hearts: We hope we can make some interst to you for joining our wonderful journey towards change in someone's life. :clap: